mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 ## mastercomfig isn't loading! / My custom configs aren't loading!

+!!! tip
+    Make sure that these are .cfg files and not .txt or .txt.cfg, you can enable file name extentions in windows 10 explorer and it will make any future configuration easier.
+To enable this, open the **File Explorer**, click the **View** tab and click on the box next to **File name extensions**.

 Go over the [installation steps](../setup/install.md) once again.

 Make sure the mastercomfig preset VPK is in the `tf/custom` folder.